BillZou123/AI-Agent-for-Commerce-Website/README.md

 ### 1. Backend Model (OpenAI)
 - **Choice**: We use the OpenAI GPT-4o-mini model as the backend LLM.
 - **Reasoning**:
-  - Provides strong natural language understanding for both casual conversation and structured queries.
+  - Provides strong natural language understanding for both casual conversation and structured queries on catalog.
   - Supports **multi-modal inputs** (text + image), enabling image-based product search.
   - Reliable API with good latency for real-time chat interfaces.
+  - The agent is designed to have engaging conversations with the customer by asking cross sell questions so the user is happy to stay and explore more.

 - **Alternatives**:
   - Could use open-source models like LLaMA or Mistral, but these require hosting and fine-tuning infrastructure.
+However, open-source models are better in terms of privacy.
+It is an option worth considering.
-  - Chose OpenAI for ease of deployment and speed for this exercise.
+  - I chose OpenAI for ease of deployment and speed for this exercise.

 ---